Book

 Sirkku Juhola

-Introduction: farewell to the Holocene city (1)
+Preface (xxi) Acknowledgments (xxvi) Introduction: farewell to the Holocene city (1) Francisco Javier Carrillo

 PART I: URBAN CLIMATE VULNERABILITY